Chart Color Schemes

 Health performance in Dean Park is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

 Dean Park faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups but to a considerably higher degree among older cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population, around 1,602 people, compared to 59.9% in Greater Sydney and the national average of 55.7%.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age cohorts but particularly so among older residents.
+Private health cover is relatively low at approximately 50% of the total population (~1,602 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common medical conditions are mental health issues affecting 7.6% of residents and arthritis impacting 7.2%, with 68.6% declaring themselves completely clear of medical ailments compared to 74.6% in Greater Sydney.
-The under-65 population demonstrates better than average health outcomes.
-The area has 17.3% of residents aged 65 and over, totaling 560 people, which is higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+The most common medical conditions are mental health issues (7.6%) and arthritis (7.2%).
+68.6% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+The under-65 population has better than average health outcomes.
+As of the latest data from June 20XX, 17.7% of residents are aged 65 and over (572 people), higher than the 15.4% in Greater Sydney.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health